-The High-Throughput Screening (HTS) Shared Resource (a developing CCSG shared resource) provides reagents, infrastructure and expertise for screening of chemical, CRISPR, RNAi, and open reading frame (ORF) libraries.
+The Functional Genomics Shared Resource provides reagents, infrastructure and expertise for screening of chemical, CRISPR, RNAi, and open reading frame (ORF) libraries.

 The screening platforms supported by the facility enable systematic, comprehensive interrogation of gene function or molecular processes that provide opportunities for discovery of new targets, lead compounds or biological insights.
 In addition, the shared resource provides assistance with custom functional genomics applications for low-throughput experiments.

 The shared resource provides services in three major areas: compound screening, functional genetic screening and custom genetic perturbation services.
 Instrumentation is available for most quantitative assays in the form of multimodal plate readers and a Cellomics ArrayScan High-Content Screening (HCS) system.

 The shared resource assists investigators perform high-throughput compound screens in 96- or 384-well format using screener-provided or in-house libraries.
 In-house libraries range in size from 120 to 50,000 compounds.
 For more information, please visit https://sites.duke.edu/functionalgenomics/libraries/compound-libraries/.

 Screening platforms include human siRNA (arrayed), lentiviral human shRNA (arrayed or pooled), lentiviral human and mouse CRISPR sgRNA (pooled)

 Screening platforms include lentiviral human kinome ORFs (arrayed or pooled), lentiviral human ORFs (pooled) or Synergistic Activation Mediator (SAM) lentiviral human CRISPR sgRNAs (pooled).

 - Custom genetic perturbation solutions for functional analysis of individual genes